gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Remove-AIPScannerRepository.md

 ## DESCRIPTION
 The Remove-AIPScannerRepository cmdlet removes a data repository from the list of data repositories that the Azure Information Protection scanner is configured to scan.
 These data repositories are specified by using the [Add-AIPScannerRepository](./Add-AIPScannerRepository) cmdlet.

-Tip: You can use this cmdlet with [Get-AIPScannerRepository](./Get-AIPScannerRepository.md) to quickly remove all data repositories that are currently specified for the scanner.
+Tip: You can use this cmdlet with [Get-AIPScannerRepository](./Get-AIPScannerRepository.md) to quickly remove all data repositories that the scanner is currently configured to scan.

 ## EXAMPLES